qbatten-grata/eng-practices/review/reviewer/comments.md

 than the reviewer is.

 However, sometimes direct instructions, suggestions, or even code are more helpful.
-The primary goal of code review is to get the best CL possible.
+The primary goal of code review is to get the best PR possible.
 A secondary goal is improving the skills of developers so that they require less and less review over time.

 Remember that people learn from reinforcement of what they are doing well and not just what they could do better.
-If you see things you like in the CL, comment on those too!
-Examples: developer cleaned up a messy algorithm, added exemplary test coverage, or you as the reviewer learned something from the CL.
+If you see things you like in the PR, comment on those too!
+Examples: developer cleaned up a messy algorithm, added exemplary test coverage, or you as the reviewer learned something from the PR.
 Just as with all comments, include [why](#why) you liked something, further encouraging the developer to continue good practices.